egXcoder/Study-Repository/database/parts/partitioning.md

 ## Why Partitioning Exists
-- Partitioning exists to handle very large tables efficiently.
+- Partitioning exists to handle very large tables efficiently (+100 millions)
-- When a table grows into hundreds of millions or billions of rows, several problems appear:
+- When a table grows (+100 millions) several problems appear:
 - Indexes become huge and slow to maintain.
 - Scanning becomes expensive.
 - Vacuuming / statistics collection becomes heavy.
 - Backup or restore operations take forever.

-select * from orders where created_at>'2025-01-01' and id > 20000
+Table Sizes:
+- (+10 Million) .. consider partition
+- (+100 Million) .. partition is highly recommended

+so its better to split this very large table into small tables(partitons) so queries be quicker and maintaining can be faster

+Tip: that all your queries should include filteration by partition key. otherwise you will scan all partitions
+Tip: in your typical updates you should avoid moving records from partition to another by avoid updating row partition key.

 ## Query